>SFBA Stream Types

 Field Data Collection With The PURE Protocol

-In this study we developed and implemented a novel fluvial geomorphology, cross-section based topographic surveying methodology that we call the “Protocol for Unbiased River Evaluation” (PURE).
+In this study we developed and implemented a novel fluvial geomorphology, cross-section based topographic surveying methodology that we call the “Protocol for Unbiased River Examination” (PURE).
 Admittedly, nothing is truly free of bias, but the goal of the protocol is to at least eliminate what has turned into a powerful bias in fluvial geomorphic field surveying- the reliance on bankfull determination.

 The PURE 1.0 protocol has 5 steps: general site assessment, locating transects, surveying transects, photo documentation, and ancilliary data collection.
 In our study, the ancilliary data collected was a suite of riverbed sediment grain size distribution metrics.